 Chomeiji-style Sakura Mochi (長命寺 桜餅)

-Sakura Mochi (桜餅) is a traditional Japanese Mochigashi with more than 300 years of history.The Mochi sweet is broadly devided into two types, Chomeiji-style Sakura Mochi (長命寺 桜餅) and Domyouji-style Sakura Mochi (道明寺 桜餅).The Chomeiji-style one consists of the thin dough made baking a mixture of wheat flour and water, and sweet red bean paste.The confection is covered with a Sakura (桜 : cherry tree) leaf.
+Sakura Mochi (桜餅) is a traditional Japanese Mochigashi with more than 300 years of history.The Mochi sweet is broadly devided into two types, Chomeiji-style Sakura Mochi (長命寺 桜餅) and Domyouji-style Sakura Mochi (道明寺 桜餅).The Chomeiji-style one consists of the thin dough made baking the mixture of wheat flour and water, and sweet red bean paste.Besides, the confection is wrapped with a pickled Sakura (桜 : cherry tree) leaf.

-Like Sakura Mochi, there are 2 types of Kuzumochi, the Kuzumochi (葛餅) made with Kuzu starch and the Kuzumochi (久寿餅) made from the wheat starch that is fermented by lactic acid bacteria.Therefore this Mochigashi is a kind of fermented food.It is said that Kuzumochi (久寿餅) is the only fermented food of all Japanese confections.
+Like Sakura Mochi, there are 2 types of Kuzumochi, the Kuzumochi (葛餅) made with Kuzu starch and the Kuzumochi (久寿餅) made from the wheat starch fermented by lactic acid bacteria.Therefore the latter type is the fermented food made using no rice.It is said that Kuzumochi (久寿餅) is the sole fermented food of all Japanese confections.